nuttlabs/notion-vip/md/Notion VIP/Notion Projects- Explained—with Crucial Recommendations.md

 ## What’s Notion Projects?

 - Notion Projects is a set of preconfigured databases.
 Within **Templates** in your sidebar, you can choose **Projects & tasks** or **Projects, tasks & sprints**.
-	- The concept of sprints comes from the [Agile](https://asana.com/resources/agile-methodology) project management methodology.
+	- The idea of sprints comes from the [Agile](https://asana.com/resources/agile-methodology) project management methodology.
 Traditionally, they divide a project’s tasks into phases for focused, iterative and agile planning and implementation.
 Within Notion Projects, a sprint can include tasks from multiple projects.
 - Choosing “Get Template” will add two or three interrelated databases to your workspace, preconfigured with properties and prepopulated with sample content.
 - Through `Relation` properties, projects and tasks form a parent-child relationship.
 When you include sprints, they too function as parents of tasks.
 - For the most part, the configurations utilize features available anywhere in Notion; in theory, you could construct Notion Projects from scratch.
 But some of those features were introduced at the same time as Notion Projects, including the `Unqiue ID` property type and AI autofill for `Text` properties.